WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-08/how-to-learn-to-code-with-comments/index.md

 By far the number one thing new developers struggle with is building their own projects from scratch.
 It is easy to watch a tutorial and build what they are building, but as soon as you are left on your own with a blank text editor most beginner developers freeze up and have no idea where to start.
 If this sounds like you then this article is perfect since I will be showing you how to fix this problem with something as simple as comments.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: Qvmp4F-hOKA`

 ## Break Apart Projects

 Imagine you are tasked with building out a modal and are given some HTML that looks like this, but nothing else.